 The less-than-enthralling River Rhine cruise.

 travel tips, links & resources

-- Combining Dusseldorf with Cologne is the perfect concoction as they mutually compliment each other: Dusseldorf offers an insight into modern, contemporary Germany whilst Cologne offers a trace of much-needed history.
+- Combining Dusseldorf with Cologne was the perfect mix as they mutually complimented each other: Dusseldorf offered an insight into modern, contemporary Germany whilst Cologne proffered something a little more traditional history.

 - Travelling between the two cities is simple, inexpensive and easy on the Deutsche Bahn.